verhas/License3j/tuto.md

 Save the content into a file named `license-plain.txt`

 This time you have to start the command line processor included in the license3j JAR file.
-You also find a bat file in the package that starts the program so you have to type:
+You also download a bat file from the GitHub repository that starts the program so you have to type:

 ```
 E:\PROJECTS\research\licensor>license3j.bat encode --license-file=license-plain.